12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Before You Go: Essential Safety Tips for Coastal Walking

-Stay Safe: Never turn your back on the ocean, check weather conditions, and bring plenty of water.
-Coastal paths offer little shade, so pack a hat and sunscreen.
+Stay safe: Never turn your back on the ocean, check weather and tide conditions, and bring plenty of water.
+Coastal paths often offer little shade, so pack a hat, sunscreen and sun‑protective clothing.

-Emergency: Call 000 for emergencies and let someone know your planned route.
+Emergency: Call 000 for emergencies and let someone know your planned route and expected return time.

 What information do I need to choose the right coastal walk?